ruturajjadhav07/Java/Java Core/Interface/README.md

 *Basically interface is used to obtain or achive Abstraction.The methods in interface are default abstract even if we don't mention.*

 *Therefore all methods in interface are public abstract.The variables declared inside interface are Final and Static.*
-*To implement interface by class we use implement keyword.*
+*To implement interface by class we use implement keyword.One class can implements many interfaces.*

 ## *Syntax : class name implements interface name*